vanyacohen/beo-language-grounding/README.md

-# Grounding Language Attributes to Objects using Bayesian Eigenobjects (IROS 2019)
+# Grounding Language Attributes to Objects using Bayesian Eigenobjects
-Code and the dataset for reproducing the experiments of the paper “Grounding Language Attributes to Objects using Bayesian Eigenobjects.” https://arxiv.org/abs/1905.13153
+Code and the dataset for reproducing the experiments of the paper “Grounding Language Attributes to Objects using Bayesian Eigenobjects” (IROS 2019). https://arxiv.org/abs/1905.13153

 ## Setup